ElektraInitiative/libelektra/src/plugins/logger/README.md

 - infos = Information about the logger plugin is in keys below
-- infos/author = Name <name@libelektra.org>
+- infos/author = Name <thomas.waser@libelektra.org>
 - infos/licence = BSD
 - infos/needs =
+- infos/global =
-- infos/provides =
+- infos/provides = logging
-- infos/placements =
+- infos/placements = prerollback postrollback postcommit postgetstorage
 - infos/description =

-## Usage ##
+## Introduction ##

-Copy this logger if you want to start a new plugin written in C.

-You can use scripts/copy-logger to automatically rename everything to your plugin name:

-	cd src/plugins
-	../../scripts/copy-logger yourplugin
+This Plugin writes all Error and Warnings metadata to a log file specified by `config/log`.
+Additionally it checks every key for metakeys starting with `log/` and logs the keyname, keystring and metakey name.